Learn / Guides / Web design guide

 Use our web design checklist to create a fantastic site

-Use a flexible web design checklist to stay organized, user-centered, and aligned throughout the design process.
+Use this flexible web design checklist to stay organized, user-centered, and aligned throughout the design process.
 Keeping users at the center of your web design will help you create a site your customers love using.

 Launch a user-centric site with Hotjar